luniehq/lunie/README.md

 ### Gaia (Cosmos SDK)

-Since Lunie runs on top of the Cosmos Hub blockchain, we also need to install Gaia (the Cosmos Hub application) and download the supported testnets.
+Since Lunie runs on top of the Cosmos Hub blockchain, you'll also need to install Gaia (the Cosmos Hub application) and download the supported testnets.

-Open the Docker App and build the Gaia CLI (`gaiacli`) and the full node (`gaiad`), which are part of the Cosmos SDK, with the following command:
+Open the [Docker App](https://www.docker.com/products/docker-desktop) and build the Gaia CLI (`gaiacli`) and the full node (`gaiad`), which are part of the Cosmos SDK, with the following command:

 ```bash
 yarn build:gaia